-From finding treatment to counseling after rehab, there are multiple, reliable resources available to help you on your journey to long-term recovery.
+From finding treatment to counseling after rehab, there are multiple reliable resources available to help you on your journey to long-term recovery.

-Drug and alcohol recovery is a brave, challenging and rewarding process.
+Taking steps to recover from substance use is a brave, challenging and rewarding process.
 It is essential to take the small steps that lead to significant changes.
 Thankfully there are several affordable resources available to help you on your journey to recovery.

-Everyone needs help, so reach out to friends, family, community organizations, and the resources above.
+Everyone needs help, so reach out to friends, family, community organizations and the resources above.
 State and federal agencies have experience helping people with addiction and get you started in the right direction.
 Rehab can be affordable with the right approach, and you can continue your recovery with financial stability.

 Danielle Kiser is passionate about sharing stories that impact our lives and communities.
 After more than a decade as a journalist, she is now a freelance writer providing accurate, informative and inspiring stories for fellow Money Geeks.